geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 ### Task 7 – Configure Messaging Protection

-Adatum has experienced a rash of malware infections.
-Your CTO has asked Holly to investigate the various options that are available in Exchange Online to fortify Adatum’s messaging environment.
+Adatum has experienced a recent rash of malware infections.
+The company's CTO has asked Holly to investigate the various options that are available in Exchange Online to fortify Adatum’s messaging environment.

 1. In the **Exchange admin center**, in the left-hand navigation pane, select **protection.**